 Plan Your Dehydrated Food Storage In Spring[Updated 1 June 2020]It’s funny the things that pop into your head, planning dehydrated food storage, and other such mundane tasks weren’t exactly my first waking thought.
 However, it was such a beautiful early summer morning here, a stroll through the vegetable patch was irresistible.

-Having gone organic years ago, we live life on the edge – so I like to see who ate what overnight and besides, you can see what slugs and snails have left for the food dehydrator to tackle later, normally there’s more than enough for everyone.
+Having gone organic years ago; we live life on the edge – so I like to see who ate what overnight and besides, you can see what slugs and snails have left for the food dehydrator to tackle later.

-Which was what became very evident – things seem to sprout and grow overnight in the spring and there are always plenty of pickings to be had for preserving and storing.
+Which was what became very evident – things seem to sprout and grow overnight in the spring.
+There are always plenty of pickings to be had for preserving and storing.

-I was stunned to see the explosion of oregano and tarragon – in just a few days the growth has been enormous and it looked and felt right for picking this week.
-Herbs benefit greatly from being sheared back in early summer, then putting out many more shoots on each stem.
+I was stunned to see the explosion of oregano and tarragon.
+In just a few days the growth has been enormous; it looked and felt right for picking this week.
+Herbs benefit greatly from being sheared back in early summer.

 I always leave a third for the bees, cut the rest – and dehydrate it as soon as possible.